Physics

 Body

-A rigid body is a solid object that can experience forces but does not deform as a result.
-It is one of the following:
+A rigid body is a solid object that can experience force but does not deform as a result.
+It is one of the following values:

 The attached body type is typically used to create composite/compound physics geometry.
 For example, a table can be composed of 5 box colliders.
-The parent entity can have a dynamic rigid body with no collider and the children (representing the top and four legs) can each have a box collider that gets attached to the parent.
-Composite/compound physics geometry is generally preferable to using fixed joints since it is more efficient and the attachment is perfectly rigid.
+The parent entity can have a dynamic rigid body with no collider and its children (representing the top and four legs) can each have a box collider which gets attached to the parent.
+Composite/compound physics geometry is almost always preferable to using fixed joints since it is more efficient and the attachment is perfectly rigid.

 Entities with dynamic rigid bodies should not be moved directly.
 Instead, they should be moved by applying forces or by setting their linear or angular velocities.
-Entities with kinematic rigid bodies can be moved directly by setting the position of the attached entity.
-See the physics bodies page for further details.
+Entities with kinematic rigid bodies must be moved by setting the position of the attached entity.
+Please see the physics bodies page for more information.

 Collider

-Colliders provide physics geometry to a rigid body.
-It is one of the following, ordered from most to least computationally efficient:
+Colliders provide collision geometry to a rigid body.
+It is one of the following values ordered from the most to least computationally efficient:

-• Plane - An infinite plane aligned with the local yz-plane and normal in the local x-axis.
-It can only be used with kinematic rigid bodies.
+• Plane: Infinite plane aligned with the local yz-plane and normal in the local x-axis.
+It must only be used with kinematic rigid bodies.

-• Sphere - A bounding sphere around the entity and its descendants.
+• Sphere: Bounding sphere around the entity and its descendants.

-• Box - A bounding box around the entity and its descendants.
+• Box: Bounding box around the entity and its descendants.

-• Convex - A convex hull around the entity and its descendants.
+• Convex: Convex hull around the entity and its descendants.

-• Custom - A custom physics mesh generated by the external collider tool.
+• Custom: Custom physics mesh generated by the collider tool.

-• Nonconvex - A triangle mesh for the entity and its descendants.
-It can only be used with kinematic rigid bodies.
+• Nonconvex: Triangle mesh for the entity and its descendants.
+It must only be used with kinematic rigid bodies.

 Note that the plane and nonconvex types may only be applied to entities with kinematic rigid bodies.
 This is because these colliders have no volume, so their inertia tensor is not well defined.
 The sphere and box types are bounding colliders.
 They effectively merge the mesh of the entity and its descendants before computing the bounding geometry.
 The convex and nonconvex types create a convex/non-convex collision shape for the entity and each of its descendants.